-Here's a colorful, festive and most importantly, healthy Clean Eating Cacao Drizzle Holiday Popcorn snack perfect for the holiday season.
+Here's a colorful, festive and most importantly, healthy Gluten-Free Vegan Chocolate Drizzle Holiday Popcorn snack perfect for the holiday season.

 I had some leftover crushed pistachios and crushed goji berries from my Dark Chocolate Cups with Pistachio and Goji Berries recipe and was trying to think of what I could do with them (other than add them in a smoothie).